dvVenuto/dvvenuto.github.io/index.md

 <img class="profile-picture" src="pic.jpg">

 Hi!
 I am David, a student at McGill University graduating in May 2018.
 I am starting my PhD in Computer Science in September 2018 and will be choosing a school very soon.
-I have been involved in machine learning and bioinformatics research at McGill in addition to other labs all over the world.
-I hope to apply my research to data science problems.
+I have been involved in machine learning and bioinformatics research at McGill in addition to other institutions all over the world.
+I hope to apply my research to commercial data science problems.

 For more info see my [GitHub](https://github.com/dvVenuto)